WebCuratorTool/webcurator-v2-legacy/docs/guides/upgrade-guide.rst

 -   Access to the Tomcat server(s) for the Core, Digital Asset Store, and Harvest Agent components.

-*Other versions of the required products may be compatible with the Web Curator Tool but they have not been tested.
-Due to the products use of Hibernate for database persistence other database platforms should work, if the product is rebuilt with the correct database dialect.
-However only MySQL, PostgreSQL and Oracle have been tested.*
+*Note that the Web Curator Tool has been tested with Oracle `11g`, PostgreSQL `8.4.9` and `9.6.11`, MySQL `5.0.95` and MariaDB `10.0.36`, although newer versions of these products are expected to work as well.
+Due to the use of Hibernate for database persistence other database platforms should work, if the product is rebuilt with the correct database dialect, using the required JDBC driver.
+However, only MySQL, PostgreSQL and Oracle have been tested.*